subfuzion/echo.io/README.md

     npm install git://github.com/tonypujals/echo.io.git#v0.0.5 --save

 How to use it
 =============

 A server can be opened on ports in the range of 1024 - 65535.
-If there is an error, it will emit an event.
-Errors include invalid port request, already listening on port, address in use by another process, etc.

 ```
 var echo = require('echo.io'),